corpusops/cookiecutter-symfony/README.md

-# Init a django project
+# Init a symfony project

 Idea is to create it with a wonderful python tool called [cookiecutter](https://github.com/audreyr/cookiecutter)